reallyreally/docker-nginx-certbot/README.md

 `docker exec -it nginx-certbot certbot --manual --installer nginx --preferred-challenges dns certonly --no-redirect --must-staple -d example.com`

 It even auto-renew's for you every day!
+(Not while tls-sni-01 is disabled)